Global health is top priority, with a strong focus on MNCH

 In March 2017, at the ‘She Decides’ conference in Brussels, the government announced a one-time CAD20 million (US$15.1 million) contribution to five organizations that support SRHR globally: United Nations Population Fund, Ipas, International Planned Parenthood Federation Global, Marie Stopes International, and Population Services International.
 ‘She Decides’ is a fund established by the Netherlands to fill the gaps in financing for women’s global health programs consequent to US President Donald Trump’s decision to reinstate and ramp up the so-called ‘Mexico City Policy’.
 This policy requires that organizations certify they will not perform or promote abortion as a method of family planning even with non-US funds as a condition for receiving US global health assistance.
 Further, in March 2017, PM Trudeau announced an investment of CAD650 million (US$490 million) over three years for SRHR, and that Canada will join the Family Planning 2020 commitment and Ouagadougou Partnership.

-Overall, Canada provided 38% (US$249 million in 2015) of its health ODA through core contributions to multilateral organizations.
-Apart from the Global Fund (68% of multilateral health ODA), key recipients included the World Bank's International Development Association (IDA; 12%) and UNFPA (5%).
-Of the CAD520 million (US$451 million) in Gavi pledges for 2016 to 2020, CAD500 million is direct funding and CAD20 million is earmarked funding for francophone African countries.
+Overall, Canada provided 42% (US$319 million in 2016) of its health ODA through core contributions to multilateral organizations.
+Apart from the Global Fund (50% of multilateral health ODA), key recipients included Gavi, the Vaccine Alliance (Gavi; 25%) and the World Bank's International Development Association (IDA; 9%).
+Of the CAD520 million (US$451 million) in Gavi pledges for 2016 to 2020, CAD500 million is direct funding and CAD20 million is earmarked funding for Francophone African countries.
 Canada is a key supporter of the Global Polio Eradication Initiative (GPEI) and one of its top-five donors since 1998.
 In absolute terms, Canada is the third-largest donor to GPEI overall and will have contributed US$564 million in total from 1985 to 2019.

-In addition to core contributions, Canada channels almost half of its bilateral health ODA (US$188 million in 2016) as earmarked funding through multilaterals.
-In 2015 (latest year for which full data is available), this brought total health ODA flows channeled through multilaterals to US$433 million, or about 65% of all health ODA.
+In addition to core contributions, Canada channels about 42% of bilateral health ODA(US$188 million in 2016) as earmarked funding through multilaterals.
+This brought total health ODA to and through multilaterals to around 66% of overall health ODA (US$507 million) in 2016.